justinh-rahb/CoffeeBot/README.md

-# CoffeeBot
+# ☕️ CoffeeBot 🤖

-This is a bot, that watches the pot, and reminds you if you forgot.
+This is a bot 🤖, that watches the pot 🫖, and reminds you if you forgot 🤷‍♂️.

 ## Requirements

-* Python 3.6 or higher
+* Python 3.6 or higher 🐍
-* Webcam
+* Webcam 📷
-* Computer (even a potato should do)
+* Computer (even a potato 🥔 with 4GB RAM should do, as long as it runs Linux 🐧)
-* Coffee machine
+* Coffee machine 🫖
-* Coffee cup
+* Coffee cup ☕️
-* Propensity to forget your cup at the coffee machine
+* Propensity to forget your cup at the coffee machine 🤔

 ## Installation